Serbia and Montenegro national football team: Slobodan Santrač era (1994–1998)

-Although the Federal Republic of Yugoslavia was formed on 28 April 1992, its teams were banned from all international sporting events, including association football.
+Although the Federal Republic of Yugoslavia was formed on 28 April 1992, its teams were banned from all international sporting events, including association football, due to FIFA sanctions resulting from the Yugoslav Wars.
 Consequently, the national team did not play its first match as a new country until 23 December 1994, a 2–0 friendly defeat to Brazil in Porto Alegre.
-This was the first ever team composed of Serbian and Montenegrin players exclusively, while Slobodan Santrač, a former Yugoslavia national team player, was named the team's first ever manager.
+This was the first ever team composed of Serbian and Montenegrin players exclusively, while Slobodan Santrač, a former Yugoslavia national team player, was named the team's first-ever manager.
 The next match was played only three days later, a 1–0 loss to Argentina in Buenos Aires.

 Due to the United Nations international sanctions, the team could not take part in the 1994 FIFA World Cup qualification, nor the UEFA Euro 1996 qualifying process.

-On 31 March 1995, the team recorded its first official win in history, a 1–0 friendly against Uruguay, simultaneously marking the team's first ever home match, played at Stadion Crvena Zvezda in Belgrade, and the first ever goal scored, courtesy of Savo Milošević.
-Slightly more than one year later, the team recorded its first ever win in a FIFA World Cup qualifying tournament in its first match in such a tournament, a 3–1 win over the Faroe Islands.
+On 31 March 1995, the team recorded its first official win in history, a 1–0 friendly against Uruguay, simultaneously marking the team's first-ever home match, played at Stadion Crvena Zvezda in Belgrade, and the first ever goal scored, courtesy of Savo Milošević.
+Slightly more than one year later, the team recorded its first-ever win in a FIFA World Cup qualifying tournament in its first match in such a tournament, a 3–1 win over the Faroe Islands.
 Shortly after, the team also recorded its biggest win in history, once again against the Faroe Islands, 8–1.
-Yugoslavia finished second in Group 6, just behind Spain, meaning it had to go through the play-off system in order to qualify.
-Yugoslavia was paired up with Hungary, and what was believed would be a tough matchup turned out to be an easy win for Yugoslavia, 7–1 in Budapest and 5–0 in Belgrade, for an aggregate score of 12–1.
-This was enough to secure Yugoslavia its first ever World Cup appearance as a new country.
+FR Yugoslavia finished second in Group 6, just behind Spain, meaning it had to go through the play-off system in order to qualify.
+FR Yugoslavia was paired up with Hungary, and what was believed would be a tough matchup turned out to be an easy win for FR Yugoslavia, 7–1 in Budapest and 5–0 in Belgrade, for an aggregate score of 12–1.
+This was enough to secure FR Yugoslavia's first-ever World Cup appearance as a new country.